 - 5.1 This statement demonstrates how Eastleigh Borough Council has worked closely with Hampshire County Council, neighbouring authorities, statutory agencies and other duty to co-operate bodies to address the strategic cross boundary issues identified for the Eastleigh Borough Local Plan.
-It provides evidence of who the Council has co-operated with, when and how this has influenced the Local Plan as required by the Planning Practice Guidance (paragraph 11). - 5.2 This co-operation is ongoing and the Council will update this statement to reflect further progress when the Local Plan is submitted to Government.
+It provides evidence of who the Council has co-operated with, when and how this has influenced the Local Plan as required by the Planning Practice Guidance (paragraph 11). - 5.2 This co-operation is ongoing and the Council will publish addendum reports as required to reflect further progress during the Local Plan examination.